 We'd love to reunite you with your possessions!
 Most items will be kept for 14 days.
 Valuables such as watches, jewellery and expensive sports equipment will be kept for 28 days.
 Each Wednesday between 1 - 5pm unclaimed items will be displayed in the centre and can be purchased for a nominal amount.
 After this, they will be given to charity.

-The next quiz night will be Wed 22nd August, set by Vijay Desor.
+The next quiz night will be Wed 24th October, set by Andrew Chapman.
 The café and bar open at 7.30pm for a prompt start at 8pm.
-Priced only £5 per player, these quizzes are always a sell-out so get your tickets soon from reception.
+Priced only £5 per player, these quizzes are usually a sell-out so get your tickets soon from reception.
 More details here.
-A big thank you to Nicola and Kate for hosting last month's event
+A big thank you to Simon Walker for hosting last month's event.